-This is an academic music class, which does not involve musical performance.
 Prior knowledge of musical styles is not necessary.

-Prerequisite: History of American Pop/Rock Music I Grades: 9, 10, 11, 12 (05117-Music)
+Prerequisite: History of American Pop/Rock Music I

+Grades: 9, 10, 11, 12 (05117-Music)

-PV-1331 Introduction to Music Technology I Semester - 1/2 credit (AC, BMMT, HSer, E/M&IT)
+PV-1331 Introduction to Music Technology I

+(AC, BMMT, HSer, E/M&IT)

 This course is open to anyone who has an interest in Music Technology.
 This will fulfill requirements for Performing and Visual Arts credits required in the high school curriculum.
 The Introduction to Music Technology I class is an entry-level look at the study of music technology and music fundamentals.
 Students do not need previous knowledge of music or use of computer music software.
 The course will feature current developments including MIDI keyboards and music software.